aurquhart/getting_and_cleaning_data_project/README.md

 getting_and_cleaning_data_project
 =================================

-Code for project in the Getting and Cleaning Data.
-Will include the code, readme and data dictionary
+Readme for project in the Getting and Cleaning Data.

+Repository will include the code, output from code, readme and data dictionary

-Code Description
+Code

 Purpose